Scroll to: Personal Papers | Pamphlet Collections | Printed Materials & Ephemera | Yale Archives | New Additions

 New Additions to the Medical Historical Library Archives

 We are continually adding new collections or improving access to collections in the archives.
-Recent additions to our archives include:
+Recent additions include: